antoniosignore/client_credentials/README.md

     sudo apt-get install maven

 ## Design

+The test requires the implementation of the oauth
+The simplest of all of the OAuth 2.0 grants, this grant is suitable for machine-to-machine authentication where a specific user’s permission to access data is not required.

 The `ParentalControlService` requires a reference to a `MovieService`.

 Because there was no requirements for the rating strings to be dynamic, I preferred a dry design with a RatingEnum,